 Obtaining a home loan, whether a purchase or refinance loan, can be a lot of work.
-It can take up to 30 days just to get an initial approval and that is after providing a mountain of paperwork.
-After spending time to get your loan approved you have an important decision to make.
+It can take up to 30 days just to get an initial approval and that is after submitting a mountain of paperwork.
+After spending time getting your loan approved, you have an important decision to make.
 Do want to continue, accept the loan approval and close a mortgage loan with the lender?
 If not, you can decline and walk away.

 Good Faith Estimate